Entropy Production for Discrete-Time Markov Processes: Entropy Production

+$Q_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$ is a probability distribution that represents the backward process of the composite system, which is defined in the same way as the single system.
+We also call the backward distribution of the composite system. \end{dfn} \begin{dfn}[Total Dissipation Function]

-where $\Tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$ is defined as follows:
+where $\tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$ is defined as follows:

-In other words, it is a probability distribution obtained by swapping the values of random variables in the forward process probability distribution to the opposite temporal direction.
-This sort of process is called a composite system time-reversed process, and the resulting distribution is called a time-reversed distribution. \end{dfn} For both definitions of total entropy production, the production of entropy is non-negative as in the case of a single system. \begin{result}[Non-Negativity of Total Entropy Production] For backward total entropy production, $\Sigma_{\mr{XY}} ^{\mr{tot}}$ and time-reversed total entropy production $\Tilde{\Sigma}_{\mr{XY}} ^{\mr{tot}}$,
+$\tilde{Q}_{ \mathbf{X}_{t:t+1}, \mathbf{Y}_{t:t+1} }$ is a probability distribution that represents the time-reversed process of the composite system, which is defined in the same way as the single system.
+We also call the time-reversed distribution of the composite system. \end{dfn} For both of total entropy production and dissipation function, they are non-negative as in the case of a single system. \begin{result}[Non-Negativity of Total Entropy Production] For total entropy production, $\Sigma_{\mathrm{XY}} ^{\mathrm{tot}}$ and total dissipation function $\tilde{\Sigma}_{\mathrm{XY}} ^{\mathrm{tot}}$,

 \end{result} \begin{proof} This follows directly from the non-negativity of KLD.
-Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of backward entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{y}_{t},\mathbf{x}_{t+1},\mathbf{y}_{t+1}$:
+Based on the conditions under which KLD is zero, this relationship becomes an equality in the case of entropy production when the following condition holds for all $\mathbf{x}_{t},\mathbf{y}_{t},\mathbf{x}_{t+1},\mathbf{y}_{t+1}$:

 As in \eqref{eqcon_bep_tot}, this results in the following relationship: